xStarbound/xStarbound/README.md

 9. Optionally configure Steam or [MultiBound2](https://github.com/zetaPRIME/MultiBound2) to launch `${sbInstall}/xsb-linux/xclient`.

 > **Important:** If you're getting library linking errors while attempting to build or run xSB-2 (this is likely on Debian-based distros, Slackware and CentOS due to their older libraries), you'll need to either build xSB-2 against the Steam runtime or find a way to update your system libraries.

+**Building the mod uploader:** The Linux `mod_uploader` (needed to upload mods to the Steam Workshop) must be built separately and *cannot* be built in the Steam runtime.
+You *must* own Starbound on Steam in order to be able to use the `mod_uploader`.
+To build the `mod_uploader`:

+1. Install CMake and Git; see above for package names on popular distros.
+2. Install Steam if you don't already have it installed; see [these instructions](https://www.xda-developers.com/how-run-steam-linux/) if you don't know how.
+3. Install `libpng` 16.x and the Qt5 libraries and headers:
+   - *Arch-based distros:* `sudo pacman -S qt5-base libpng` (you may need to `-Syu` first)
+   - *RPM/`yum`-based distros:* `sudo yum install qt5-qtbase qt5-qtbase-devel libpng`
+   - *Debian/`apt-get`-based distros:* `sudo apt-get install qtbase5-dev libpng16-16` (on Mint, replace `apt-get` with `apt`)
+   - *Gentoo:* `emerge -a @qt5-essentials media-libs/libpng`
+   - *SteamOS:* `sudo steamos-readonly disable; sudo pacman -Syu qt5-base libpng; sudo steamos-readonly enable`
+4. `cd path/to/xSB-2/`
+5. `scripts/linux/setup-qt.sh 4` (increase that `4` to `8` or more if you've got a beefy system!)
+6. `cp` the `mod_uploader` to anywhere convenient, optionally renaming it.
+7.
+To use the `mod_uploader`, start Steam and then start the `mod_uploader` binary manually — Linux Steam does not have an option to use it through the game library.
+Once started, you can upload mods normally.

 ### SteamOS